teobryer/teo-web/site/content/_index.md

 ---
-title: Test50
+title: Test51
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: test subtitle
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: "Pourquoi la vie ? "
   text: Kaldi is the coffee store for everyone who believes that great coffee
     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the